JulienBernard3383279/pico-joybus-comms/README.md

 This was extracted from https://github.com/JulienBernard3383279/pico-rectangle for public use and is licensed under GPL.

 Contact me if you want to use it in a non-GPL project.
-Discord: Arte#9281, Twitter: https://twitter.com/SSBM_Arte
+Discord: artessbm, Twitter: https://twitter.com/SSBM_Arte